The 6 IB PYP Transdisciplinary Themes: A Guide to Programme Planning

 The Primary Years Programme requires schools to structure their curriculum around six specific themes.
 These themes are considered essential to the human experience and provide the architecture for the school's Programme of Inquiry (POI).
 Each year group, except early years, must complete one unit of inquiry under each theme.

 This theme explores the nature of the self, human relationships, physical and mental health, and human rights.
-It asks pupils to consider what it means to be human in a complex society.
-Teachers guide pupils beyond simple personal descriptions, encouraging them to investigate the psychological and social factors that shape identity.
+It asks learners to consider what it means to be human in a complex society.
+Teachers guide learners beyond simple personal descriptions, encouraging them to investigate the psychological and social factors that shape identity.

 In the classroom, the teacher introduces concept mapping to explore personal identity.
-The teacher provides a central node labelled 'My Identity' and asks pupils to create branches.
+The teacher provides a central node labelled 'My Identity' and asks learners to create branches.

 What the teacher does: The teacher models how to add nodes related to values, beliefs, and relationships.